mapbox/protozero/README.md

 * The current implementation does not support big-endian machines.
 Fixed sized integers and floats/doubles will not decode properly.
+* A protobuf message has to fit into memory completely, otherwise it can not be parsed with this library.
+There is no streaming support.

 ## Tests